Joel-Gaming/cs30-Major-Project/proposal.md

     - Good Trophy ( )

 ## Nice To Have List
-This section will be split into Snaller sections so everyting is with items that are for that section
+This section will be split into Smaller sections so everyting is with items that are for that section

 ### Combat

 - Combat System ( )
     - Health Bar witch can regenerate ( ),
     - Powers/Classes ( ),
-    -
+    - Weapons
 - Final Boss Fight ( )
     - Joel ( ),
     - Lizzy ( ),